 If you graduated with student loan debt, you certainly need to consider that.
 Student loan debt accrues interest, so you should always try to pay it in full.

-You could look to pay off debt according to these factors:
+You can decide the order in which to pay off debts according to these factors:

 - Pay off high-interest debt first so you can save more on the interest you pay.